Application for Admission

 The application deadline for work-study eligibility and other financial aid is March 31; prospective students should apply without waiting for an admission decision.

-The formal deadline for PhD applications is December 15, 2018, and the deadline for MA applications is May 1, 2019.
+The formal deadline for PhD applications is December 15, 2023, and the deadline for MA applications is January 15, 2024.
 Authority to admit students to graduate work in English rests with the Dean of the Graduate School; the English Department acts in an advisory capacity by reviewing applications and making recommendations.
 In general, a candidate should have had twenty-four semester hours of undergraduate English courses above the introductory level.
 The Department is also happy, however, to consider applicants with distinguished undergraduate records in fields other than English.
-Most students admitted for graduate work in English have at least two GRE scores in the ninetieth percentile or higher.

 Admission is not granted for the start of the spring semester.